-We populate support regions $S$ by generating \textit{scene motifs} $M$.
-Given the set of objects $O_i$ selected for each $m_i \in M$ and the overall room description, \ours prompts a VLM to produce a natural language description of object layout.
-Using this description, we further prompt the VLM to group objects based on their spatial and functional relationships into scene motifs.
-For example, given the description, ``a room with six chairs around a table and a sofa facing a TV,'' in the floor support region, the system separately groups the chairs around the table and the sofa facing the TV.
+We populate $S$ by generating \textit{scene motifs} $M$.
+Given the objects $O_i$ selected for each $m_i \in M$ and the overall room description, \ours prompts a VLM to produce a natural language description of the object layout.
+The VLM then uses this description to group objects into $M$ based on spatial and functional relationships.
+For example, given the description, ``a room with six chairs around a table and a sofa facing a TV,'' in the floor support region, the system groups the chairs around the table and the sofa facing the TV.

 Each $O_i$ is decomposed into a sequence of one or more motifs $m_{ik}$ that capture the spatial relationships between objects.
-We first use a VLM to identify a primary motif that serves as the base object arrangement, relative to which the rest of the objects in $O_i$ can be placed. \cref{fig:motif} demonstrates such a place setting example, in which the utensil-plate arrangement forms the primary motif, with the cup positioned relative to it.
+We first use a VLM to identify a primary motif that serves as the base object arrangement, relative to which the rest of the objects in $O_i$ can be placed. \cref{fig:motif} demonstrates a place setting example, in which the utensil-plate arrangement forms the primary motif, with the cup positioned relative to it.
 The VLM then predicts an arrangement of the remaining objects around this primary motif based on their spatial and functional relationships.
-The result is a hierarchical sequence of motifs that collectively define the object arrangements within $m_i$.
-This output is validated by the VLM against the input description, ensuring completeness and coherence.
-If validation fails, the reason is included in subsequent attempts to improve construction of the motif hierarchy.
+The result is a hierarchical sequence of motifs that define the object arrangements within $m_i$, validated by the VLM against the input description to ensure completeness and coherence.
+If validation fails, the reason is included in retry attempts.